 By my signature below I hereby acknowledge receipt of this Option granted on the date shown above, which has been issued to me under the terms and conditions of the Plan and the terms and conditions hereto.
-I further agree to conform to all of the terms and conditions of the Options and the Plan.
+I further agree to conform to all of the terms and conditions of the Plan.